matthew-brett/psych-ug-r/canvas/r-homework.md

 ## Completing the exercise

+Like our Zoom session exercises, this exercise uses the R notebook.

 You have as long as you want until the due date to work on this homework; you can search the web and the R documentation for help.

-You can do the exercise on your own computer, or on the [R in the cloud](../pages/R in the cloud) system.
+You have the option do to the exercise on your own computer, or on the [R in the cloud](../pages/R in the cloud) system.

 ## On your own computer